OnkelMato/MFFM/README.md

 The default person edit form is overwritten with a custom form.
 As the name of the form without namespace is the same then the form in the main project, it is replaced in the `IFormMapper`.
 It is possible to create a custom form mapper to change the behaviour of form to form model registration.

-Keep in mind that it is not possible to replace the form model as this container the main logic for the user interface.
+Keep in mind that it is not possible to replace the form model as this contains the main logic for the user interface.

 ### Map a custom control